kmehltretter82/frama-c-linux/KERNEL.md

 sources.
 Version 3 reaches 75/75 for the complete C command inventory from the pinned KVM build.
 Version 4 reaches 83/83 after adding the generic KVM core and preserves counted-by associations needed by Linux flexible-array allocation macros.
+The first consumer now proves all-invalid direct accesses from Eva values; its exact `irqchip.c` control is sensitive to an injected negative index but reports no violation on the tested Linux path.
 ARM64 KVM work now continues in semantic layers:

 1. keep the complete exact-Kbuild corpus as a gate and add every command context introduced by later Kbuild configurations or kernel revisions;